PaulKinlan/paul.kinlan.me/source/_posts/2014-02-24-this-is-the-web-platform.markdown

 ## How do we improve the web platform?

 The web feels like a pirate ship, everyone is hacking and slashing in different directions and we are lucky enough that the ship goes forwards.
 Slowly.
-How do we become a [Ben Ainslie](http://en.wikipedia.org/wiki/Ben_Ainslie) Americas cup winning Yacht?...
+How do we become a [Ben Ainslie](http://en.wikipedia.org/wiki/Ben_Ainslie) America's Cup winning yacht?...
 (Ack, I can't believe I said that).
 Point is, how can we improve the modern mobile web consistently if there are multiple large players in the eco-system?

 As a web developer today I face a number of problems.
 Legacy browsers that aren't updated and inconsistent implementation across browsers.